Get help as a refugee

 When you contact us, one of our trained caseworkers will assess your needs to see if we can help.
 If we can't, we will refer or signpost you to a service that can.

-We will provide an interpreter if you can’t speak English.
+We will provide an interpreter if you do not speak English.

 We are not political or religious, we won't report you to the authorities and our help is free and confidential.